 Like working out in the gym to strengthen your body, or reading a book to strengthen your mind, relationships are in constant need of maintenance and strengthening.
+You have to do the things necessary that maintain the proper balances.
 It is a team effort.
 It is ok to take control from time to time but it is a power that needs to be treated with respect.
 Having power doesn’t mean you can’t exercise a delicate nature from time to time.
 It also doesn’t mean that power belongs to either one of you.
+If choices are not agreed upon, the descent begins.
+Just because they go along with what you say, doesn’t make you right or the conditions desirable.
+Ask.
+Get input.
+Communicate.

 Much like the three times in a relationship, this is one of those things that requires an equitable balance.
 A relationship is a shared experience.
 A shared experience calls for shared input and control.
 Decisions should be unanimous.
+Communication needs to take place and it needs to flow both ways.
 Just because you are at the helm of the ship, doesn’t mean you should stop listening to the other person (people) that keep the ship afloat and functioning.
 Otherwise, it isn’t much of a relationship.
+Relationships are difficult enough without adding a struggle for power into the mix.
+It may seem political, but it isn’t.